alfredbaudisch/alfredbaudisch.com/content/posts/2021-07-23-day-135-horde-catapult-in-godot.md

 type: "post"
 ---

 Decided to finally check the PS1 shader in Godot in my series of WoW PS1 assets.
-It’s quite the setup.
-Next time I’ll try in Unity.
+It's quite the setup.
+Next time I'll try in Unity.